Part 3: Make the GC Happy - 3 Keys to Smart Legal Department Reports

 This means the reports you prepare for your Legal Department’s managers should support this objective.
 Stay out of widget-counting, and stay out of the weeds.
 Focus instead on preparing a purposeful briefing on the aspects of the business for which your general counsel is accountable to the CEO and the board.

-What should you include?
+What should your legal reports include?
 While every general counsel’s roles and responsibilities are different, Altman Weil’s 2018 Chief Legal Officer Survey provides helpful intelligence.
 This survey asked in-house leaders what their superiors valued most.
 Among the top responses:

 • Supporting strategic business objectives